About cervical screening

 HPV vaccination

-Since 2008, girls aged 12 and 13 have been offered a vaccination against the human papilloma virus (HPV).
+Since 2008, girls aged 12 and 13 have been offered a vaccination against the human papillomavirus (HPV).
 This is to protect against cancers caused by HPV, such as cervical cancer.
-The vaccine works best in young people, before they are likely to have come into contact with the virus.
+The vaccine works best in young people before they are likely to have come into contact with the virus.
 The vaccine is now offered to boys too.
+It can protect against some mouth and throat cancers and cancers of the anus and genital area.

-An English study in 2021 showed that the vaccine dramatically reduced cervical cancer rates by almost 90% in women in their 20s who were offered it at age 12 to 13.
+An English study in 2021 showed that the vaccine dramatically reduced cervical cancer rates by almost 90% in women in their 20s who were offered it at ages 12 to 13.

 Although the vaccine protects against the 2 types of HPV that cause most cases of cervical cancer, it doesn't protect against other types of HPV that are linked with cervical cancer.
-This means that girls who have had the HPV vaccine still need to go for cervical screening from age 25.
+This means that girls who have had the HPV vaccine still need cervical screening from age 25.

 If you have symptoms